 4. Add the remaining eggs one after another, blending well after each addition.

 5. Pour oil about 2 to 3 inches high in a heavy tall pot or a deep-fryer.
-Bring to 370 degrees F (175 degrees Celsius), or hot enough to sizzle a breadcrumb.
+Bring to 370 degrees F (175 degrees C), or hot enough to sizzle a breadcrumb.
 Have a glass with hot water stand by.

 6. Using two dessertspoons, shape small balls of dough and drop them into the hot oil, not more than 4 at a time.
 Fry until golden, then turn once and fry from the other side.
 Remove with a slotted spoon and degrease on paper towels.
 Dip the spoons in hot water after each round (be careful of hot splashes!).